brefra/python-plugwise/README.md

 ## Install

-To install this library use the following command:
+To install and use this library standalone use the following command:
 ```
 pip install python-plugwise
 ```
+If you want to control the Plugwise devices from Home Assisant, do not install this library but install [this custom integration](https://github.com/brefra/home-assistant-plugwise-stick) instead.

 ## Example usage